arunjo5/HoldEm-Analytics-Engine/backend/README.md

 # PokerLab — Backend

 Auth and persistence for PokerLab.
-Equity is computed client-side in the frontend; this service handles accounts, the saved-hand API, and rate limiting.
+Equity is computed client-side in the frontend; this service handles accounts, the saved-hand API (LRU-capped per user), and rate limiting.

 ## Stack